 - American Association for the Advancement of Science: 66

-According to a 2010 economic impact report, UCSF generates:
+According to the most recent economic impact report (2010), UCSF generates:

 - In San Francisco: 32,110 jobs (including those at UCSF) and produces an estimated economic impact of $4.7 billion when including operations, construction, salaries, and local purchases by employees, students and visitors.